jq153387/avancevl.github.io/index.md

 ## A Different Breed of Startup Incubator

-We incubate, accelerate, and implement ideas that our team create internally.
+We incubate, accelerate, and implement ideas that our team create internally. :kissing_heart:

 <br>